It is human nature to focus on our needs when uncertainty and turmoil come knocking on our doors.

 Don’t forget the teachers

-Whatever you do will have a tremendous effect on the people who are most needed right now!
-It will also undoubtedly lift your spirit and inspire others to show their thanks as well.
+Whatever you do will have a tremendous effect on the most needed people right now!

 “Appreciation can make a day, even change a life.
 Your willingness to put it all into words is all that is necessary.” —Margaret Cousins